Computers and Technology FAQ

 Yes.
 We assume no responsibility for personal equipment plugged into our electrical outlets.

-No. Only one device per membership card can be used at a time.
-You may however use your library card to log onto a library computer and your own device at the same time.
+No. Only one device per membership card can be used on the WiFi at a time.
+You can use your library card to log onto a library computer and your own device at the same time.

 Make sure WiFi is enabled on your device.
 Select the library's network (named LCCLibrary).

 If you are not redirected to our WiFi welcome page, open your web browser eg. (Internet explorer, Chrome, Safari etc).

-After agreeing to our Terms and Conditions, sign in with your library card number (do not input the 15/ if your barcode contains this) and your pin number.
+After agreeing to our Terms and Conditions, sign in with your library card number.
+Do not input the 15/ if your barcode contains this.
+Then enter your pin number.